Achieve Higher Ground is a not for profit organization that serves community by:

 2. Inspiring people in prison to heal from trauma.

-3. Open AHGNES’ House, a reentry house located in Tallahassee that will address the trauma of formerly incarcerated people (including RJ trajectories) and assist them in successfully returning to society.
+3. Open AHGNES’ House, a reentry house located in Tallahassee that will address the trauma of formerly incarcerated people (including Restorative Justice journeys) and assist them in successfully returning to society.

 America is the land of opportunity where people believe in Second Chances.
 But Florida is an outlier in the way it condemns so many of its citizens to death by life in prison with no chance of parole.
 We want to take a bite out of the crime of an industry tin canning bodies to make millions.